Anthropology (ANTH)

 Attributes: UAA Alaska Native-Themed GER.

-ANTH A464 Culture and Globalization 3 Credits
+ANTH A464 Culture in a Connected World 3 Credits

 Special Note: Not available for credit to students who have completed ANTH A664.